sanaghani12/FELDM-Code-Task/README.md

 #### Write a Python script to find out which visitor created the most revenue.
 #### Note: A simple print of the result to the console is sufficient.

+* For this task, we used GROUP BY on visitor_id column of database and then used SUM on the revenue column to get the total revenue of each visitor.
+* We used MAX function on the SUM(revenue) column on the above subquery to get the visitor_id with highest revenue.
-To execute the task, run `python3 Task1.py`.
+* To execute the task, run `python3 Task1.py`.

 Screenshot of the result:
 ![image](https://user-images.githubusercontent.com/91886253/176982544-e817c6de-1140-4acd-8dc0-7599a8f181ae.png)